 Boat – 7 trips

-To search the best prices for flights we use SkyScanner, it´s perfect to compare routes and fares.
+To search for the best prices for flights we use Skyscanner, it´s perfect to compare routes and fares.
 Most of our train trips were done in Europe with Eurail Pass, super easy, flexible and we could travel everywhere with just one ticket.
 Bus and boats are usually run by local companies, so the best way is to check with travel agents or at bus/boat terminals.
 For car rentals have a look at Discover Cars.
 What we like about them is that they don’t have hidden fees, so you can book without surprises.

-Where to stay while travelling around the world?
+Where to stay while traveling around the world?
 Our home far away from home!

 We are big fans of comfy + clean + well located & cheap accommodation.
 Following these features we stayed in: